Raymond A. Spruance: Legacy

 The destroyers Spruance (DD-963), lead ship of the Spruance class of destroyers, and Spruance (DDG-111), 61st ship of the Arleigh Burke class of destroyers, were named in his honor.

 The main auditorium of the U.S. Naval War College, Newport, Rhode Island, is named Spruance Hall.
 A bust of Spruance is in the lobby.

-The Indiana War Memorial in Indianapolis has a meeting room named for Spruance as well as displays honoring his career and that of the USS Indianapolis.

 Cultural depictions

-Spruance was portrayed by Glenn Ford (a US Naval Reserve officer himself) in the 1976 film Midway, and by Jake Weber in the 2019 film Midway.
+Spruance was portrayed by Glenn Ford (a US Naval Reserve officer himself) in the 1976 film Midway, Madison Mason in the 2001 film Pearl Harbor and Jake Weber in the 2019 film Midway.

 Spruance is depicted as the controversial victor of Midway by G. D. Spradlin in the 1988 TV miniseries War and Remembrance.
 He is shown to be at loggerheads with his staff on numerous occasions and corrected by them once.
 The series, based on Herman Wouk's book of the same name, shows Spruance's decision to end the battle and retreat rather than confront the rest of the Japanese fleet as having been opposed by his subordinates, and he was mocked behind his back as "lacking the stomach."
 Yet the decision is hailed by the series's narrator as instrumental in sealing the American victory.
 Wouk writes in his book that "Spruance escaped [the Japanese fleet admiral] Yamamoto's terrible trap by acting on perfect military instinct.
 Not till many months later did American intelligence ferret out the facts."